Ferhan Hasani

-Ferhan Hasani (Ферхан Хасани; born 18 June 1990), nicknamed Buba, is a Macedonian professional footballer who plays for Shkëndija.
+Ferhan Hasani (Ферхан Хасани; born 18 June 1990), nicknamed Buba, is a Macedonian professional footballer.

 He made his full international debut on 22 December 2010 against China in a friendly game.
 He represented the nation at UEFA Euro 2020, their first major tournament.

 Personal life

-Hasani was born in Tetovo, Macedonia and he is Albanian.
+Hasani was born in Tetovo, North Macedonia to an ethnic Albanian family.
 As a child, Hasani grew up with the nickname Buba (lit. 'bug' or 'beetle') because he was quicker on the ball than his peers.
 Hasani joined Shkëndija at the age of 8.

 Club career

 Shkëndija

 When Shkëndija were in the Macedonian Second League, Hasani got his chance to play for the senior squad when he was 17 years old.
 In the second of his two seasons with the senior squad, Hasani scored 13 goals in 27 matches, establishing himself as best striker in the team and an important contributor to Shkëndija's championship 2010–11 season, earning Shkëndija promotion to the Macedonian First League.
 He became a fan favourite by scoring a goal from a free kick against rivals FK Vardar in the final game of the season.
 During the half time of the game against Metalurg, Hasani was presented as the best player of the season.

 There was some speculation that Croatian club Hajduk Split and German club VfL Wolfsburg, were interested in signing the striker, as well as Dutch side FC Groningen and Gent of Belgium.
 However, Hasani remained at Shkendija for the first half of the new season.
 The season started well until he suffered an injury that kept him out of the squad until the latter half of the year.
 Hasani contributed five goals and eight assists for his club that season before leaving in the winter break.